My shopping cart

 The name of the game is line variation.
 Most standard fountain pen nibs (extra-fine, fine, medium, broad) have a round writing nib and produce a monoline - a line that maintains a consistent thickness no matter the angle or the pressure put on the nib.
 A nib produces line variation when it is capable of thicker and thinner strokes, adding a calligraphic flair to your handwriting.
 Stub and flex nibs are capable of producing line variation.
 Today, we're going to focus on what stub nib fountain pens have to offer the writer.

 Fountain pen enthusiasts usually start off with the standard round nib that produces a monoline.
 No matter which direction you write or how much pressure you put on the tines, it will produce the same line thickness.
-Stub nibs accomplish line variation by virtue of its nib shape.
+This is true of all the most common nib sizes like EF, F, M, or B. Stub nibs accomplish line variation by virtue of its nib shape.
 Your typical round nib has a spherical ball shape of iridium tipping material.
 The tipping of a stub nib is flattened to a rectangular shape.
 This allows the stub to lay down a thick downstroke and a thinner horizontal line.

 Writing the same sentence using a round nib versus a stub nib produces noticeably different results.
 The stub nib automatically adds calligraphic flair to your everyday handwriting with hardly any adjustment to your writing style.

-Just like standard, round writing nibs, stub nib sizes vary.
-They range from 0.6mm to 2.3mm, which is a measurement of the downstroke.
+Just like standard, round writing nibs, stub nib sizes vary in size from 0.6mm to 2.3mm, which is a measurement of the downstroke.
 The smaller the size, the less line variation is noticeable.
 The broader the size, the more drastic the variation and the more ink that is put upon the page.

 You may have heard of italic nibs.
 They're quite similar to stub nibs with a subtle difference.
 Stub nibs have rounded corners to provide a smoother writing experience.
 Italic nibs have sharper edges to accentuate line variation, even with smaller tip sizes.
 Italic nibs tend to have a smaller sweet spot and exhibit more feedback.